shubhamchandak/Snowy-Background-with-Canvas/README.md

 # Snowy Background
-Snowy background effect made using the HTML5 canvas element and some JavaScript.
+Snowy background effect made using HTML5 canvas element and some JavaScript.